 Wie im Frühling, präsentiert die Band im Rahmen ihrer Shows zwei neue Releases:

 das erste englischsprachige Album “The Power of One”, das von A-F Records (USA) veröffentlicht wurde,

 sowie das Split “Among Other Zeroes and Ones”, die mit der Israelischen Band Useless ID in Europa von Shield Recordings veröffentlicht wurde.

-Auf dem Programm stehen neben den englischen Versionen der neuen Releases natürlich auch die besten Hits von Tarakany!, die vor Allem von dem Russischen Publikum in Deutschland und in der Schweiz heiß erwartet werden.
+Auf dem Programm stehen neben den englischen Versionen der neuen Releases natürlich auch die besten Hits von Tarakany!, die vor Allem von dem Russischen Publikum in Deutschland heiß erwartet werden.

 Auf vier von elf Shows ist performt Tarakany! mit der Band ZSK.
 Die Berliner sind als Special Guest und Opening Act auf den großen Bühnen in Russland mit dabei.